Xophmeister/dotfiles/README.md

 # Dotfiles, Oo-oo!

 * Install with `git clone --recursive` to also download submodules.

+* It's probably a good idea to checkout the master branch in each submodule with `git submodule foreach --recursive git checkout master`

 * Run `sync` to tarball any clashes found in `$HOME` to `backup`, before symlinking to the dotfiles (apart from `.git`, if it exists) in `public` and `private`.